-BY INTERNET BY TELEPHONE If you have Internet access, you may vote your shares by following the "Vote by Internet" instructions included in the Notice or on the proxy card you may have received.
-If you vote via the Internet, do not return your proxy card.
+If you received written materials, you may vote by completing and signing the proxy card enclosed with this Proxy Statement and promptly mailing it in the enclosed postage-prepaid envelope.
+The shares you own will be voted according to your instructions on the proxy card you mail.
+If you sign and return your proxy card but do not indicate your voting instructions on one or more of the matters listed, the shares you own will be voted by the named proxies in accordance with the recommendations of our Board.

+BY TELEPHONE

 If you received written materials, you may vote your shares by following the "Vote by Telephone" instructions on the enclosed proxy card.
 If you vote by telephone, do not return your proxy card.

-BY MAIL AT THE ANNUAL MEETING If you received written materials, you may vote by completing and signing the proxy card enclosed with this Proxy Statement and promptly mailing it in the enclosed postage-prepaid envelope.
-The shares you own will be voted according to your instructions on the proxy card you mail.
-If you sign and return your proxy card but do not indicate your voting instructions on one or more of the matters listed, the shares you own will be voted by the named proxies in accordance with the recommendations of our Board.
+AT THE ANNUAL MEETING

 We will distribute written ballots to any shareholder of record or authorized representative of a shareholder of record who wants to vote in person at the Annual Meeting instead of by proxy.
 If you submit a proxy or voting instructions via the Internet, telephone or mail, you do not need to vote at the Annual Meeting.
 Voting in person will revoke any proxy previously given.
 If you hold your shares through a broker, bank, or other nominee, you must obtain a legal proxy from your broker, bank, or nominee for you to vote at the Annual Meeting.
-See below under "How can I attend the Annual
+See below under "How can I attend the Annual Meeting?"